 Download the Sample Justification Letter.

-*Discounts15% discount for NON-PROFITS15% discount for YALE SCHOOL OF MANAGEMENT Graduate10% discount for YALE UNIVERSITY Graduate15% discount for 4 or more people
+*PROGRAM FEE Assistance15% off for NON-PROFITS15% off for YALE SCHOOL OF MANAGEMENT Graduate10% off for YALE UNIVERSITY Graduate15% off for 4 or more people

 For more information, please contact email@example.com.